 Children are in their most impressionable stage during their early years, which is why this lesson is the cornerstone of our curriculum!
 This is an ideal introductory level course for our toddlers to learn proper manners, etiquette, social skills, and table manners.
 We designed the lesson to foster their growth in a positive learning environment with an ideal combination of instruction, practice, role-playing, and character building lessons specifically for them.
 Sample topics include: sharing and caring, magic words and acts of kindness, the importance of “please” and “thank you”, how to politely interrupt, etc.

-At The Britleys, our native Spanish, English and Mandarin speaking staff work side by side.
+At The Britleys, our native French, English and Mandarin speaking staff work side by side.
 The activities are carried out naturally in the languages.
 English is not taught separately but rather experienced cognitively and emotionally as a lived language in a formative context.
-We introduce materials in English, Mandarin and Spanish.
+We introduce materials in English, Mandarin and French.
 The individualized learning process that marks the Montessori method naturally lends itself to the implementation of the multilingual approach.

 Gardening with Children